Good plant culture prevents many house plant issues, but every indoor gardener needs to know the trouble signs, and how to deal with them.

 Cause: Not enough sun.
 Lack of moisture.
 Too much fertilizer.

-Remedy: Provide more sunlight, or move plant closer to artificial lighting.
+Remedy: Provide more sunlight, or move the plant closer to artificial lighting.
 Increase humidity.
 Be careful to keep soil evenly moist at all times, or as directed for your specific plant.
-Feed less; don’t use fertilizer with high nitrogen content at time of year when plant normally blooms.
+Feed less; don’t use a fertilizer with high nitrogen content at the time of year when the plant normally blooms.

 #8 – Flower buds drop

 Cause: Improper growing conditions.